embedr-finance/embedr-sui-contracts/README.md

 ### Running Tests

-To run tests for each module using the `make test` command.
+Run tests for each module using the `make test` command.
 If you want to run tests for a specific module, you can use the `make test MODULE=<module_name>` command.

-### Publishing Modules
+### Deploying Contracts

-To publish the Embedr Protocol modules, run the `publish.sh` command.
-This will be integrated into the `Makefile` in the future.

-`publish.sh` command will loop through each module and publish them to the Sui Network.
+Deploy Embedr Protocol contracts on Sui Devnet using the `make deploy` command.

+This command executes several scripts in the process:

+1. Checks if active address for `sui-cli` is funded with enough balance to deploy contracts.
+If not, it will request tokens from the faucet.
-After publishing the modules, it will update the `Move.toml` files in each module with the correct addresses and dependencies.

-It will also save the generated object IDs in the `objects.json` file related to each module.
+2. Publishes all contracts to Sui Devnet.
+This will also update the `Move.toml` files in each contract with the correct addresses and dependencies.
+An `objects.json` file will also be generated for each contract with the generated object IDs.
+3. Adds manager role to some of the modules on `rUSD Stable Coin` and `EMBD Incentive Token` contracts.

 ## License
 The Embedr Protocol is licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0)